Mike Farmer (basketball): College career

-Basketball career
+Professional career

+The New York Knicks selected Farmer in the first round of the 1958 NBA draft, third overall (Baylor being the draft's first pick).
 Farmer played in the National Basketball Association (NBA) for a total of seven seasons with New York, the Cincinnati Royals, and the St. Louis Hawks.
-He averaged 6.7 points per game during his six years in the NBA and was known as a defensive forward.
-The Hawks made him an assistant coach at the start of the 1965–66 season.
+He averaged 6.7 points and 4.6 rebounds per game during his little over six years in the NBA, and was known for playing good defense.